IBM/cloud-functions-workshops/101-workshop-nodejs/EXAM.md

 1. You are able to pass parameters when invoking an action using the command line directly or indirectly using a parameter file.

-(x) true
+(x) True
-(!) false
+(!)
+False

 [explanation]
 True.
 Parameters can be passed directly when invoking an action using the <code>--param</code> flag or indirectly from a file using the  <code>--param-file</code> flag.
 [explanation]

-### Managing Actions with Packages
+### Manage actions with packages

 1. If you have many packages of actions, you can better organize them by creating a package that contains several similar packages.

-(!) true
+(!)
+True
-(x) false
+(x) False

 [explanation]
 False.
-Package nesting is not allowed, i.e. packages cannot contain other packages.
+Package nesting is not allowed.
+Remember, packages cannot contain other packages.
 [explanation]

-### Connecting Actions to Event Sources
+### Connect actions to event sources

 1. Multiple triggers can be configured to fire the same action.

-(!) incorrect
+(!)
+Incorrect
-(x) correct
+(x) Correct

 [explanation]
 Correct.
 Multiple triggers can be connected to the same action using separate rules.
 This allows similar event data, coming from different event sources, to be processed by the same serverless action.
 [explanation]

-### Exposing APIs from Actions
+### Expose APIs from actions

 1. It may be possible to construct a website entirely using serverless actions.

-(x) true
+(x) True
-(!) false
+(!)
+False

 [explanation]
 True.
-Using web actions to prepare content and make it web accessible, with any HTTP Content-Type and using dynamic data from multiple sources, makes it possible create compelling web sites using only serverless.
+Using web actions to prepare content and make it web accessible, with any HTTP `content-type` and using dynamic data from multiple sources, makes it possible create compelling websites using only serverless.
 [explanation]

-### Use the Web User Interface (Web UI)
+### Use the Web UI

-1. If you wish to monitor your action invocations, you need to use the web user interface.
+1. If you wish to monitor your action invocations, you need to use the Web UI.

-(!) true
+(!)
+True
-(x) false
+(x) False

 [explanation]
 False.
-The CLI's `action poll` command allows you to see activation records as they are created (live), but you will not get the views and filters the web user interface experience provides.
+The CLI's `action poll` command allows you to see activation records as they are created (live), but you will not get the views and filters the Web UI experience provides.
 [explanation]